Anshul391/CSS143BackStage/exams/midterm2/readme.md

 **1. (2pt) Which of the following is true comparing linked lists with java primitive arrays?**

-- (A) Accessing a random element in a linked list requires, in the worst-case, a full traverse of the list.
+- (A) accessing a random element in a linked list requires, in the worst-case, a full traverse of the list.
-- (B) You can implement a stack using a linked list but not an array.
+- (B) you can implement a stack using a linked list but not an array.
-- (C) Both linked lists and arrays are random-access data structures.
+- (C) both linked lists and arrays are random-access data structures.
-- (D) Linked list and array can both change size as needed.
+- (D) linked list and array can both change size as needed.

 **2. (2pt) Which of the following naturally suggests a recursive solution?**